jeanwsr/mokit-doc-mdbook/src/chap4-3.md

 More multi-configurational and multi-reference methods will be supported in the future.
 These terms should be written in the `#p ...` line in the .gjf file.

-There must be a '/' symbol between the method and the basis set, e.g. CASSCF/cc-pVTZ.
+There must be a '/' symbol between the method and the basis set, e.g. `CASSCF/cc-pVTZ`.
 AutoMR does not allow the use of a spacing to separate the method and basis set (which is allowed in Gaussian).
-When `readrhf`, `readuhf`, or `readno` is used in mokit{}, the basis set after '/' symbol is usually useless, since the geometry and basis set data will be read from the given .fch(k) file.
+When `readrhf`, `readuhf`, or `readno` is used in `mokit{}`, the basis set after '/' symbol is usually useless, since the geometry and basis set data will be read from the given .fch(k) file.
 Note that, however, the user still needs to provide a basis set name, although it is not used in this case.

 There is also an exception that the basis set after '/' symbol matters.
 If RI (see Section 4.4.29) approximation is turned on, the auxiliary basis set will be automatically determined (by AutoMR) according to the basis set.
 And if F12 (see Section 4.4.31) is turned on, the F12-CABS will be automatically determined (by AutoMR) according to the basis set, too.